Izenda7Series/docs/install/supplementary_guides/color-theme.rst

 .. _Color_Theme_File:

 * A color theme file is a JSON file that contains an array of HEX color codes |br|
+* A color theme name is the file name for each JSON file |br|
+* As general best practice we recommend limiting special characters used in the file names to spaces, underscores and dashes |br|
+* It is recommended that each theme contain 12 color codes, files can contain less or more and charts will utilize the codes available.
+Themes with less will show X where the empty codes should be displayed, with more, the extra color codes will not be shown.  |br|

    **Example:** The *mariner.JSON* is a color theme file with the content: